KirstensGitHub/IntroAI_human_data/README.md

 # Human descriptions of AI attenion

-Naturalistic human descriptions of the attention and behavior of an image captioning neural network (specially trained version).
+Naturalistic human descriptions of the attention and behavior of an image-captioning neural network (specially trained version).

 Video examples below show what data collection trials looked like.